|A view from the public footpath, May 2000||View showing house and bridge, June 2008|

 |Side view in August 2015||Rear view by telephoto lens in Aug 2015|

 When we walked past Holford Hall in March 2010, the view was much reduced by the growth of vegetation at the edge of the moat.
-An application has been made to divert the public footpath from its current route past the hall.
-If this takes place it will not be possible for members of the public to admire this interesting piece of Cheshire history.
-Returning in August 2015 we found that the path had been diverted and the hedge grown so high on the part of the footpath still accessible that the hall could hardly be seen at all.
+An application had been made to divert the public footpath from its current route past the hall.
+Returning in August 2015, we found that the path had been diverted and the hedge grown so high on the part of the footpath still accessible that the hall could hardly be seen at all.
 Moreover there was a sign indicating that Ladybarn Corporation of Salford was applying for an alcohol and entertainment licence at the premises.
-By good fortune a tanker of liquid gas arrived for the central heating and I was able to take a picture through the side gate as shown in the picture immediately above.
+By good fortune, a tanker of liquid gas arrived for the central heating and I was able to take a picture through the side gate as shown immediately above.

 J. P Earwaker wrote a brief account of Holford Hall in 'Views of Old Halls in Lancashire and Cheshire', by N. G. Philips, published by Henry Gray in London in 1893.
 Earwaker was critical of the view that Philips had drawn and engraved as it was not accurate and missed a distinctive feature of the building.
 After relating briefly the history of the Holford family he makes the following comments.
 The house is mentioned by Webb in King's Vale Royal published in 1621.
 In addition, Elias Ashmole visited the house in 1663 and made notes on stained glass.
 His manuscripts are now in the Bodleian Library in Oxford.
 All the stained glass had been lost by 1893 but Ashmole noted among others the following arms:

 Minshull impaling Shakerley